Russell Investment Group Pty Ltd (RIG)

 - maintaining member records (including the crediting of member accounts);

-- determining eligibility for benefits; and
+- determining eligibility for benefits including insurance eligibility;

-- the payment of benefits from funds.
+- and the payment of benefits from funds.

 With regard to potential beneficiaries who are not fund members, personal information is collected and used in order to assess their claim to a fund benefit.